GianluccaPaiva/the-bubble-guy/README.md

 As our first project, we acknowledge that it may have minor imperfections or bugs.
 However, every detail was crafted with dedication and passion, serving as a tribute to the stories and experiences that shaped us as gamers.

 We hope you have fun and feel the same care and passion we put into its creation.

+We emphasize that the use of Chatgpt and copilot was used in order to *assist* in correcting bugs that could not be seen by the developers.
+The script was not written by these ias, it just fixed errors not found by us.